daattali/beautiful-jekyll/_posts/2023-03-05-Causality.md

 And this is important for me, because there are moments in my life in which I think:<br>
 "Well, these are just casualties playing altogether around me", but when there are too many casualties, **I just know is causality fixing something.**<br>
+It is causality planning something, something maybe already happened, and that's why of the casualties.<br>

 And causality can't act in big ways, or big events, it acts as small but progressively stunning butterfly effects.<br>
 And there exist some specific points in my life, in which I see everything around me and I just know<br>